 Do you have friends or family living abroad?

 The easiest way to pick a destination is to simply look where you have friends and family.
-Accommodations will always be one of your largest travel expenses, so if you’re fortunate enough to know people who’re willing to let you stay with them, then why not make that one of the first places you visit?
+Accommodations will always be one of your biggest travel expenses, so if you’re fortunate enough to know people who’re willing to let you stay with them, then why not make that one of the first places you visit?

-When I was in high school, my family and in London and Amsterdam would always invite me to stay with them during the summer, but I was more interested in girls than travelling at that age.
+When I was in high school, my family in London and Amsterdam would always invite me to stay with them during the summer, but I was more interested in girls than travelling at that age.
 This was one of the biggest mistakes of my life.
 I could have travelled for an entire month at a limited cost.
 You never know how long these offers will last so take advantage of them when you can.

 You should never convince yourself that picking a destination is too hard nor should you stress yourself about where to go.
 Pick a place and make it happen.
 Time waits for no one.